As an Affiliate for Amazon and other companies, I earn from qualified purchases.

 With that in mind, I have created a self-care series.
 This is the first in this series.

-The idea is that you, the massage therapist, can share these techniques with your clients to help them stay healthy and happy while they are in quarantine.
-Continuing to show your clients that you care, even when you can’t see them will help ensure you have a practice to return to after this whole situation calms down a bit.
+The idea is that you, the massage therapist, can share these techniques with your clients to help them stay healthy and happy.
+Continuing to show your clients that you care, even when they aren’t physically with you.

 Today, we will focus on self-care for the upper half of the body using a foam roller.